yashmehta5/jina/docs/chapters/install/on-rasp-linux.md

 |`grpcio`| `python3-grpcio`| `grpc` |
 |`ruamel.yaml>=0.15.89`| `python3-ruamel.yaml`| `py3-ruamel.yaml`|

-If you can have Docker installed on your Linux, then an easier way is probably [run Jina with Docker container](via-docker.md).
+If you can have Docker installed, it's probably easier to [run Jina in a Docker container](via-docker.md).